 2. Calcite Springs Overlook

 Calcite Springs Overlook is one of the best-hidden gems of Yellowstone National Park.
-Situated on a cliff above the narrowest section of the Grand Canyon of Yellowstone, the overlook offers unparalleled views of the Yellowstone River and its surrounding.
+Situated on a cliff above the narrowest section of the Grand Canyon of Yellowstone, the overlook offers unparalleled views of the Yellowstone River and its surroundings.

 Dramatic bleached white cliffs, beautiful dense forest, and hydrothermal springs accentuate the beautiful landscape, and Calcite Springs Overlook might just be the best viewpoint in Yellowstone.